Watergam: Demographics

 The Watergam city is divided into 13 wards for which elections are held every 5 years.
 The Watergam Municipal Committee has a population of 7,015 of which 3,939 are males while 3,076 are females as per report released by Census India 2011.

 The population of children with the age of 0-6 is 727 which is 10.36% of the total population of Watergam (MC).
-In Watergam Municipal Committee, Female Sex Ratio is of 781 against state average of 889.
-Moreover, Child Sex Ratio in Watergam is around 1095 compared to Jammu and Kashmir state average of 862.
+In Watergam Municipal Committee, the female sex ratio is 781 against state average of 889.
+Moreover, the child sex ratio in Watergam is around 1095 compared to Jammu and Kashmir state average of 862.
 The literacy rate of Watergam city is 74.60% higher than the state average of 67.16%.
-In Watergam, Male literacy is around 86.08% while the female literacy rate is 59.31%.
+In Watergam, male literacy is around 86.08% while the female literacy rate is 59.31%.

 Watergam Municipal Committee has total administration over 932 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Municipal Committee limits and impose taxes on properties coming under its jurisdiction.